Fujiwara no Kamatari: Biography

 Kamatari was born to the Nakatomi clan, an aristocratic kin group claiming descent from their ancestral god Ame-no-Koyane.
 He was the son of Nakatomi no Mikeko, and named Nakatomi no Kamatari (中臣 鎌足) at birth.
 His early life and exploits are described in the 8th century clan history Tōshi Kaden (藤氏家伝).

 He was a friend and supporter of the Prince Naka no Ōe, later Emperor Tenji.
-Kamatari was the head of the Jingi no Haku, or Shinto ritualists; as such, he was one of the chief opponents of the increasing power and prevalence of Buddhism in the court, and in the nation.
+Kamatari was the head of the Jingi no Haku, or Shinto ritualists and a rival of the Soga Clan and while his clan had accepted Buddhism by this time, he was an opponent of its increasing power and prevalence in the court and in the nation and Soga dominance.
 As a result, in 645, Prince Naka no Ōe and Kamatari made a coup d'état in the court.
 They slew Soga no Iruka who had a strong influence over Empress Kōgyoku; thereafter, Iruka's father, Soga no Emishi, committed suicide.

 Empress Kōgyoku was forced to abdicate in favor of her younger brother, who became Emperor Kōtoku; Kōtoku then appointed Kamatari naidaijin (Inner Minister).

 Kamatari was a leader in the development of what became known as the Taika Reforms, a major set of reforms based on Chinese models and aimed at strengthening Imperial power.
 He acted as one of the principal editors responsible for the development of the Japanese legal code known as Sandai-kyaku-shiki, sometimes referred to as the Rules and Regulations of the Three Generations.

 During his life Kamatari continued to support Prince Naka no Ōe, who became Emperor Tenji in 661.
 Tenji granted him the highest rank Taishōkan (or Daishokukan) (大織冠) and a new clan name, Fujiwara (藤原), as honors.